d3christ/spanwiki/wiki/manual/spantracts.md

 ```
 xformROIs_script.m
 ```
-To estimate the tranform (using ANTs) between subject's acpc-aligned native space and standard space and to apply the inverse transform to take a midbrain ROI in standard space > subject native space.
+To estimate the tranform (using ANTs) between subject's acpc-aligned native space and standard space and to apply the inverse transform to take a given ROI in standard space > subject native space.

 #### output
 Saves out acpc-aligned<->standard space transforms to directory, **projectdir/data/subjid/anat_proc**, and saves out a midbrain ROI ("DA.nii.gz") in directory: **projectdir/data/subjid/ROIs**